-There are many things that make beaches amazing, including silky white sand, luxurious resorts, or cloud-free weather perfect for all-day sunbathing.
-But for pure visual appeal, it’s hard to beat beaches with crystal-clear, ultra-blue waters.
+Silky white sand, luxurious resorts, and cloud-free weather all contribute to the perfect beach day.
+But for pure visual appeal, nothing is prettier than a beach with crystal-clear, ultra-blue waters.
 You’ll often find these peaceful stretches of sand in protected coves, where calm surf invites visitors to swim, snorkel, or commune with local marine life.
-Ranging in shades from pale turquoise to deep cerulean, these colorful beaches are nearly as dazzling as they are relaxing.
+With water ranging in shades from pale turquoise to deep cerulean, these beaches are nearly as dazzling as they are relaxing.

 Anse Source d’Argent, Seychelles

-Laid-back La Digue island is home to this impossibly scenic white-sand beach, which pairs gently lapping waves with sky-high palms and a cluster of smooth granite boulders that look a bit like a family of huddling elephants.
+La Digue, one of 115 islands in the Seychelles archipelago, is home to this impossibly scenic white-sand beach, which pairs gently lapping waves with sky-high palms and a cluster of smooth granite boulders that look a bit like a family of huddling elephants.
 Visitors access the beach by walking through L’Union Estate, a former French colonial coconut and vanilla plantation, and there’s a nearby beach bar selling tropical fruits, juices, and shakes.
 Bird-watchers flock here to spot Seychelles blue pigeons and an endemic species of paradise flycatcher, but the most magical way to explore these waters and the teeming coral reefs below the surface is by taking a three-hour guided tour in a transparent kayak with Crystal Water Kayaks.

 Navagio Beach on the island of Zakynthos takes its name from the Greek word for “shipwreck.”